 6. Keep communication simple

 I’m a fan of talking to kids in a normal way, even similar to how we’d talk to other adults.
 That said, simplifying how we talk and what we say can work wonders with a toddler not listening.

-For instance, I know I’ve been guilty of stringing multiple instructions in one breath, then get upset when my kids get flustered and don’t do them.
+I’ve been guilty of stringing multiple instructions in one breath, then get upset when my kids get flustered and don’t do them.